University of Ottawa: History

 The Ottawa architecture firm of Burgess, McLean & MacPhadyen designed the Eastern Ontario Institute of Technology (later to merge with the Ontario Vocational Centre and renamed Algonquin College), opened its new Rideau Campus on a 12-acre city owned Lees Avenue site in 1964.
 After being unused for a number of years, the midcentury academic complex was sold to the University of Ottawa in January 2007.

 The university was reorganized on 1 July 1965 as a corporation independent from any outside body or religious organization, becoming publicly funded.
 As a result, the civil and pontifical charters were transferred to the newly created Saint Paul University, federated with the corporation, while the remaining civil faculties were retained by the reorganized university.

 In 1970, 100 Laurier East became property of the University of Ottawa, acquired at a cost of $1,120,900.
 Previously named Juniorat du Sacré-Coeur, the property became the university's oldest building after it was acquired.
 At a cost of $28,000, it was built by Joseph Bourque, a Hull contractor and church builder, and completed in 1894.
 The Juniorat du Sacré-Coeur provided classical education for young men who wished to pursue a religious life and join the Order of the Oblates of Mary Immaculate.
 The building was expanded in 1937, an expansion that was indistinguishable from the original structure.
 The huge cross that used to dominate the top of the building was removed after its purchase, leaving only small references to the building's religious history as the Juniorat du Sacré-Coeur.
 The property now houses the university's department of Visual Arts.
 It is located at the corner of Laurier Avenue and Cumberland Street, near the Rideau Canal.

 In 1974, a new policy mandated by the Government of Ontario strengthened institutional bilingualism at the university, with specific instructions to further bilingualism and biculturalism and preserve and develop French culture.

 In 1989, Dr. Wilbert Keon of the University of Ottawa Heart Institute performed the country's first neonatal artificial heart transplant on an 11-day-old baby.

 On 11 November 1998, during the University of Ottawa's 150th-anniversary celebrations, two war memorial plaques were unveiled in the foyer of Tabaret Hall which honour 1000 graduates of the university community who took part in armed conflict, especially the list of 50 graduates who lost their lives.

 The engineering building, Colonel By Hall, was unveiled in September 2005 as a memorial dedicated to Lieutenant-Colonel John By, Royal Engineers.

-In 2020, the University of Ottawa attracted significant global media attention due to a controversy over academic freedom.